Greatest Announcers in Baseball History

 It’s a real challenge to liven up three hours of pitching changes and protective cup adjustments, but the witty Miller has done it as well as anyone over the decades.
 Other than Giants sidekick Duane Kuiper, nobody has called more meaningless home runs in baseball history.
 (Those of Barry Bonds, of course.)

-I have to admit, though, his ”Adios pelota!” call has worn me out a bit.
+I have to admit, though, that his ”Adios pelota!” call has worn me out a bit.
 If he screamed “Tam idzie pika!” once in a while, he would be in my top 10.
 OK, maybe top two.

 27. Tom Hamilton